Business Loan Repayment Calculator for UK Companies: What Do You Owe?

-The advantage of a secured loan is that you’ll typically be able to borrow a more substantial amount at a smaller cost and over a longer period.
-The disadvantages are that it’s normally slow to process a secured loan, and you may lose your collateral (property) if you are unable to make your repayments.
-With this in mind, it’s essential that you speak to a qualified financial advisor before taking out a secured loan.
+The advantage of a secured loan is you’ll typically be able to borrow a more substantial amount at a smaller cost and over a longer period.
+You’ll notice on our business loan repayment calculator that the total repayment is lower for these kinds of loans.
+The disadvantages of a secured loan is it is usually slow to process.
+You may also lose your collateral (property) if you cannot make your repayments.
+With this in mind, you must speak to a qualified financial adviser before taking out a secured loan.

-An unsecured loan is, as you might have guessed, one that is not backed up by collateral.
-This means that unsecured loans tend to be more expensive and for smaller amounts, as the lender is taking on more risk when they give you the loan.
-On the plus side, it’s usually quicker to get an unsecured loan and you won’t necessarily lose any property if you cannot make your repayments.
+When you punch the numbers into our business loan repayment calculator for an unsecured loan, you’ll see much higher fees than for the same amount as a secured loan.
+This is because an unsecured loan, as you might have guessed, is a loan that is not backed up by collateral.
+Unsecured loans tend to be more expensive and for smaller amounts, as the lender is taking on more risk when they give you the loan.
+On the plus side, it’s usually quicker to get an unsecured loan.
+Also, you won’t necessarily lose any property if you cannot make your repayments.

-Are you unsure whether a business loan is right for you?
-We offer a free, no-obligation consultancy service and we can help you understand your options.
+Used our business loan repayment calculator but still unsure whether or not a business loan is right for you?
+Our accountants in Leeds offer a free, no-obligation consultancy service and we can help you understand your options.

 Russell Smith is an award-winning accountant and founder of RS Accountancy.
 With over a decade of experience running his company, he has worked with countless small businesses just like yours, helping them grow profits and manage their finances.
 Russell is also a prolific financial writer, having contributed to such publications as The Guardian, The Telegraph and The Daily Mail.